-Number of Students Number of Computers 4185 335

-File Description Documents Upload any additional information View File

-4.3.3 - Bandwidth of internet connection in the Institution and the number of students on campus

-A. ?50 Mbps

-File Description Documents Details of bandwidth available in the Institution View File Upload any additional information No File Uploaded
+Number of Students Number of Computers 4686 335 File Description Documents Upload any additional information No File Uploaded 4.3.3 - Bandwidth of internet connection in the Institution and the number of students on campus A. ?50 Mbps File Description Documents Details of bandwidth available in the Institution No File Uploaded Upload any additional information No File Uploaded 4.3.4 - Institution has facilities for e-content development: Facilities available for e-content development Media A. All four of the above

-4.3.4 - Institution has facilities for e-content development: Facilities available for e-content development Media Centre Audio-Visual Centre Lecture Capturing System (LCS) Mixing equipments and software for editing
+Centre Audio-Visual Centre Lecture Capturing System (LCS) Mixing equipments and software for editing